+By sharing many similarities, the application of the same mathematical formalism to systems of charged particles in a strong magnetic field and rotating neutral atoms has successfully predicted the bosonic Laughlin state \cite{Cooper1999, Laughlin1983}.
+Some novel phenomena, such as the emergence of incompressible states, bosonic analogs of the Jain sequence \cite{Jain2007}, and Abelian and non-Abelian states \cite{Moore1991, Read1999}, have been extensively explored in the past decade.
+In addition, the formation of exotic states in rotating spinor bosons has been studied \cite{Reijnders2002}.
+In recent years, the realization of geometric squeezing into the LLL of BECs and interaction-driven spontaneous crystallization has offered a new route towards strongly correlated fluids and bosonic quantum Hall states \cite{Fletcher2022, Mukherjee2022}.
+While the discovery of quantum Hall effects has revealed remarkable macroscopic quantum phenomena related to topological investigations of vortices, the systems of rotating BECs with multiple degrees of freedom of tunable parameters are versatile and can be promising for topological quantum computations \cite{Nayak2008}.

-As one of the hallmarks of neutral superfluids is the response to the rotation, that for charged superfluids is to a magnetic field.
-In 2D electron systems, the observation of quantum Hall effects reveals remarkable macroscopic quantum phenomena related to topological investigations.
-For example, vortices, the known stable topological solitons in quantum field theory, are realized as coherent states describing collective excitations of the basic field.
-The objective of this work is to investigate the dynamics of 2D rapidly rotating quantum droplets within quadratic plus quartic trapping potentials.
-Since the radial confinements are reduced by the centrifugal potential, the Coriolis force experienced by the droplets in the rotating frame appears as equivalent to the Lorenz force on a charged particle.
-As the analogy between the quantum Hall effects and the rapidly rotating BECs has been precisely recognized, it would be interesting to see whether the artificial Lorenz forces can also be engineered for the new type of quantum liquid such that the generation of exotic phases of multiple topological charges and the Landau-level mixing (LLM) effects can be observed and the stability of the quantum states can be explored in this system.
-This would make it possible to simulate the quantum Hall-type effects in a controlled manner with the nonuniform quantum liquids.
-The combined effect of interactions and quantum statistics eventually determines the features of the many-body ground state.
-Such rotating systems, therefore, allow us to study artificial orbital magnetism in quantum liquids.
+This study aims to theoretically investigate the ground state properties and dynamics of a 2D rapidly rotating QD confined in a symmetric anharmonic trap.
+In the presence of a rotation field, radial confinement is reduced by the centrifugal potential, and the Coriolis force experienced by the droplets in the rotating frame is equivalent to the Lorentz force on a charged particle.
+As the analogy between quantum Hall effects and rapidly rotating BECs in dilute gases has been precisely recognized, it will be interesting to see whether artificial Lorentz forces can also be engineered for a new type of quantum liquid such that the generation of exotic phases carrying nonzero topological charges can be observed, the route for the quantum phase transition can be depicted, and the singularity and stability of the quantum states can be managed in this system.
+These explorations would make it possible to simulate quantum Hall-type effects in a controlled manner with low-dimensional non-uniform quantum liquids.
+Because the combined impact of interactions and quantum statistics eventually determines the features of the many-body ground state, such rotating systems allow for the study of artificial orbital magnetism in quantum liquids.